Scan to BIM | Benefits and How It Works | Autodesk

 How to buy

-Scan to BIM is a workflow or process that translates laser-scanned, point-cloud digital models into building information modelling (BIM) (US site) platforms that interpret the data and integrate it into a 3D site or building model for development, design and construction teams.
+Scan to BIM is a workflow or process that translates laser-scanned, point-cloud digital models into building information modeling (BIM) platforms that interpret the data and integrate it into a 3D site or building model for development, design, and construction teams.
 These rapidly assembled models offer visual accuracy and granular spatial awareness.
 Automating most of the building documentation and reality capture process is useful for documenting the site on new construction projects and to gain a deep understanding of existing infrastructure on renovation or adaptive reuse projects.

-The scan-to-BIM process translates the visual, spatial appearance of a building or site and organises it into a legible model filled with actionable data in a matter of hours.
+The scan-to-BIM process translates the visual, spatial appearance of a building or site and organizes it into a legible model filled with actionable data in a matter of hours.
 This positions it to replace many fundamental building and construction tools, down to the humble tape measure.
-Scan to BIM is akin to 3D photogrammetry and, depending on how you experience the 3D model, is related to augmented reality (AR(US site)).
+Scan to BIM is akin to 3D photogrammetry and, depending on how you experience the 3D model, is related to augmented reality (AR).

 Millions of points define every surface of a building or site and require some level of manual or automated interpretation to become a usable model.
-Some modelling tools have the user trace over the point cloud to define individual elements, which can be useful for custom detailing, idiosyncratic building features or historic preservation.
-Other tools automatically analyse the point cloud to organise the geometry of the building or site.
+Some modeling tools have the user trace over the point cloud to define individual elements, which can be useful for custom detailing, idiosyncratic building features, or historic preservation.
+Other tools automatically analyze the point cloud to organize the geometry of the building or site.
 Autodesk ReCap Pro reality-capture software interprets point-cloud data and makes it usable in Autodesk Revit.

 Once a point cloud is uploaded into design software such as Revit, some data-cleaning oversight can filter out errors, like a reflection on a window interpreted as a real object or a builder that briefly walked through the frame.
 The ultimate deliverable from the 3D scan-to-BIM workflow is a point cloud embedded with metadata that design and construction teams can access to plan and revise the project.